ritwikraj16/ai-mcp/llamacloud_sql_router_ddds/README.md

 We use:
 * LlamaIndex for orchestrating the RAG app.
+* SQL to create a database and store city populations.
 * Streamlit to build the UI.

 A demo is shown below: